osmandapp/web/main/docs/user/navigation/setup/route-details.md

 ![Navigation route Android](@site/static/img/navigation/route/navigation_route_android_turn.png)

 Turn-by-turn information provides brief instructions for navigating your route, including the next turn, the distance to the turn, the direction of the turn, and the name of the street or trail.
-Turn informationis is displayed in the [Next turns](../../widgets/nav-widgets.md#next-turns) and [Lanes](../../widgets/nav-widgets.md#lanes) widgets, and it provides safe and efficient real-time navigation, and allows the driver to better navigate the road.
+Turn information is displayed in the [Next turns](../../widgets/nav-widgets.md#next-turns) and [Lanes](../../widgets/nav-widgets.md#lanes) widgets, and it provides safe and efficient real-time navigation, and allows the driver to better navigate the road.

 To view detailed information about specific sections of the route or to make necessary changes, you need to tap this section in the list.
 The map will zoom in to it and a [Context menu](../../map/map-context-menu.md) will open.